Heat and work along individual trajectories of a quantum bit

-In classical thermodynamics, work is defined as the variation of internal energy in an isolated system, $ W=\Delta U$.
-For non-isolated systems the first law of thermodynamics introduces heat as the difference, $ Q =\Delta U - W$.
-Thermal isolation is thus essential to distinguish heat from work \cite{pip66}.
-This definition cannot be directly replicated at the quantum level. \addkm{Quantum systems do not necessarily occupy definite states and thermodynamic quantities are defined in terms of transition probabilities between energy eigenstates.} For a driven quantum system described by the Hamiltonian $H_t$, the distribution of the total energy \addkm{change} $\Delta U$ is \cite{talk07},
+\textit{Heat and work along quantum trajectories.} In macroscopic thermodynamics, work performed on a thermally isolated system is defined as the variation of internal energy, $W=\Delta U$ \cite{pip66}.
+According to the first law, heat is given by the difference, $Q =\Delta U - W$, for systems that are not thermally isolated \cite{pip66}.
+Thermal isolation is thus essential to distinguish heat from work. {At the quantum level, identifying heat and work is more involved, because quantum systems do not necessarily occupy definite} {energy} states.
+Energy changes are usually defined in terms of transition probabilities between energy eigenstates in the so-called two-projective-measurement (TPM) scheme \cite{talk07}.
+For a driven quantum system described by the Hamiltonian $H_t$, the distribution of the total energy variation $\Delta U$ is thus given by \cite{talk07},

-where $P_{n}^{0}$ denote the initial occupation probabilities, $P_{m,n}^{\tau}$ are the transition probabilities between initial and final eigenvalues $E^0_n$ and $E^\tau_m$ of $H_t$, and $\tau$ is the duration of the protocol.
-This relation has been used to determine the work distribution and corresponding fluctuation theorems in isolated NMR and trapped ion systems \cite{bata2014,shuo2015} for which $\Delta U= W$.
+where $P_{n}^{0}$ denote the initial occupation probabilities, $P_{m,n}^{\tau}$ are the transition probabilities between initial and final eigenvalues $E^0_n$ and $E^\tau_m$ of $H_t$, and $\tau$ is the duration of the {driving} protocol.
+This relation has been used to {experimentally} determine the work distribution in \kwm{closed} quantum systems such as NMR, trapped ion, and cold atom systems \cite{bata2014,shuo2015,cer17}, for which $\Delta U= W$.

+However, in open quantum systems, the total energy change $\Delta U$ cannot, in general, be uniquely separated into heat and work \cite{cam11} and several definitions have been proposed \cite{alon16,elou17,ali79,spo79,kos84,bre03,leg13,hekk13,gon16,horo12,hor13,abe13,hal15,bra13,bra15}. \ar{Open quantum systems can be} described with density operator $\rho_t$ with evolution given by a quantum master equation \cite{bre02},